 Age Disability Ethnicity Gender Religion or Belief Sexual Orientation Young people Young people face some of the biggest challenges in today's economic climate with high unemployment and difficulty getting housing.
-They are more likely to demonstrate anti social behaviour and not understand the consequences of erratic lifestyles on maintaining independence Older People We have an overprovision of service for older - Physical Health New disability or existing conditions worsening leading to new arising need.
-We need to extend the provision of HRS in extra care housing for older people (if funding allows) and look at the use of technology to maintain independence Mental Health Evidence tells us that we need increased provision for people with higher mental health issues Black communities Communities concentrated in the most deprived parts of the borough.
-We will ensure where possible that services are sited in these communities except where it is in the best interests of the service users to live elsewhere e.g. gang related issues Migrant workers We need to assess if there are sufficient HRS services for the new emerging migrant groups from Female There are more lone female homeless households due to being accepted as homeless.
+They are more likely to demonstrate anti social behaviour and not understand the consequences of erratic lifestyles on maintaining Physical Health New disability or existing conditions worsening leading to new arising need.
+We need to extend the provision of HRS in extra care housing for older people (if funding allows) and look at the use of technology to maintain independence Mental Health Black communities Communities concentrated in the most deprived parts of the borough.
+We will ensure where possible that services are sited in these communities except where it is in the best interests of the service users to live elsewhere e.g. gang related issues Female There are more lone female homeless households due to being accepted as homeless.
 We need to ensure that HRS services are available to people living in TA.
-For domestic violence we must ensure services continue to be provided for.
-In other support provision, services must be available Faith We do not collect data on faith.
+For domestic violence we must Faith We do not collect data on faith.
 When redesigning data collection this needs to addressed LGBT The complexity of the issues faced by vulnerable people may make issues related to sexuality or sexual health difficult to see.
-Equality data collection will include provision for sexual orientation so that users can provide sexuality information if they wish. people living in social rented.
-This needs to Learning Disability People with learning Eastern Europe and if funding allows to females where be addressed and disabilities are now commission HRS there are focus on those who living longer but are services. predominately groups actually need support.
-We need to increase provision for owner occupiers and those living in private rented faced with physical disabilities associated with older age.
-The physical layouts of some of our accommodation base services are not practical for these increased ageing disabilities.
-There are people with low level learning disability needs who require HRS services. male and that safeguards are place.
-Male Single males are more likely to experience ment and physical health problems.
-There is over representation in offending and substance misus We need to ensure services continue to be commissioned to support these groups e tal n se. -------- --- --- --- ----------------------
+Equality data collection will include provision for sexual orientation so that users can provide sexuality information if they wish.
+Older People We have an Evidence tells us that we need increased provision for people with higher mental health Migrant workers We need to assess if there are sufficient HRS services for the ensure services continue to be provided for. overprovision of service for older - people living in social rented.
+This needs to be addressed and focus on those who Learning Disability People with learning disabilities are now living longer but are new emerging migrant groups from Eastern Europe and if funding allows commission HRS services.
+In other support provision, services must be available to females where there are predominately